jsdoc/jsdoc/plugins/README.md

 2. Include the name of that module in the "plugins" array of `conf.json`.

-For example, if your plugin source code was saved in the  "plugins/shout.js" file, you would include it in conf.json like so:
+For example, if your plugin source code was saved in the  "plugins/shout.js" file, you would include it by adding a reference to it in conf.json like so:

-    {
+    ...
     "plugins": [
         "plugins/shout"
     ]
-    }
+    ...

 Authoring JSDoc 3 Plugins
 ----